Help recover America's wolves

 Washington's wolves, including this Wenatchee Pack wolf, are at a fragile stage.
 Photo © Craig Monette

-The Obama administration recently proposed a rule to remove Endangered Species Act protection for gray wolves in the most of the lower 48 states - including the Pacific Northwest.
-They are now asking the public for their comments on the proposal.
+The US Fish and Wildlife Service in 2013 proposed a rule to remove Endangered Species Act protection for gray wolves in the most of the lower 48 states - including the Pacific Northwest.
+They reopened their public comment period on the proposal because a scientific peer review panel convened by the Service recently issued an unfavorable finding on the delisting proposal.

-- Wolves west of the Rockies are pretty scarce, and at a fragile stage.
+- Wolves west of the Rockies - like our Cascades wolves - are pretty scarce, and at a fragile stage.
 Loss of protection now could put at risk “seed” packs like the Teanaway and Wenatchee Packs that are critical to establishing a viable population in the Cascades and Coast.

 - Washington does have a quality state plan that calls for recovery in the Cascades/Coast, but its penalties for poaching a wolf are minimal and subject to local politics.
 Without the more strict penalties that come with Endangered Species Act protection (up to $50,000 and a year in jail), discouraging illegal killing is much more of a challenge.